After Placement of Dental Implants

 For severe pain, the prescribed medication should be taken as directed.
 Do not take any of the above medication if you are allergic to them, or have been instructed by your doctor not to take it.
 Do not drive an automobile or work around machinery.
 Avoid alcoholic beverages.
 Pain or discomfort following surgery should subside more and more every day.
 If pain persists, it may require attention and you should call the office.

 Be sure to take the prescribed antibiotics as directed to help prevent infection.
 If provided an antibiotic course by our office it is important to take as direct- DO NOT STOP even in the absence of pain or swelling.

 Good oral hygiene is essential to good healing.
-The day after surgery, the Peridex should be used twice daily; after breakfast and before bed.
-Be sure to rinse for at least 30 seconds then spit it out.
 Warm salt water rinses (one teaspoon of salt in a cup of warm water) should be used at least 4-5 times a day as well, especially after meals.
 Brush your teeth and the healing abutments.
 Be gentle initially while brushing the surgical areas.